Spoons (band)

 Spoons is a Canadian new wave band, formed in Burlington, Ontario in 1979.
-They recorded several Canadian chart hits between 1982 and 1989, and in 1983, they were nominated for Most Promising Group of the Year at the Juno Awards.
+They released several Canadian chart hits between 1982 and 1989, and in 1983, they were nominated for Most Promising Group of the Year at the Juno Awards.
 Their most popular songs include "Romantic Traffic", "Nova Heart", "Old Emotions", and "Tell No Lies".

 History

 Early years and influences (1979–1981)

 Spoons was formed in Burlington, Ontario, in 1979.
 The band initially consisted of Gordon Deppe (lead vocals and guitar), Sandy Horne (vocals and bass), Brett Wickens (keyboards and synthesizers), and Peter Shepherd (drums).
 Deppe, Horne, and Wickens attended Aldershot High School, and Deppe and Horne (the only constant members of the band) dated in high school.
 The band got their name as the members were eating alphabet soup at Brett Wickens' home.
 While tossing around potential names, they all stared at their spoons in union and "there was no turning back."

 Early in their history, they would play the work of their European influences.
-Unfortunately, audiences were not enamored by the styles of Genesis and other progressive rock groups, making the band switch courses for something more "light, bouncy, and... danceable".
-The entire band were influenced by Orchestral Manoeuvres in the Dark (OMD), who inspired a greater keyboard presence in the Spoons sound.
+Unfortunately, audiences were not enamored by the styles of Genesis and other progressive rock groups, making the band change course for something more "light, bouncy, and... danceable".
+The entire band was influenced by OMD, who inspired a greater keyboard presence in the Spoons' sound.
 Gary Numan, Talking Heads, Simple Minds, and John Foxx's Ultravox were also influential on the band's musical evolution.
-Their new synth-pop sound gained a larger response from audiences, and the style stuck.
+Their new synth-pop sound gained a better response from audiences, and the style stuck.

 In late 1979, Shepherd left the band and was replaced by Derrick Ross on drums.
 Spoons then released an independent single, "After the Institution", in 1980 on Mannequin Records, produced by the band and former member Shepherd.
 Shortly thereafter, Wickens left the band to release an electronica album as part of the duo Ceramic Hello, also on Mannequin Records, and later became a graphic designer designing album covers for such artists as Peter Gabriel.
 He was replaced by keyboardist Rob Preuss, who was only fifteen when he joined Spoons.

 The band's debut studio album, Stick Figure Neighbourhood, was released in 1981, and is notable for being one of the earliest new wave albums engineered by Daniel Lanois.
 The album was popular on the Canadian University charts, and allowed the group to eventually tour Ontario and Quebec with bands like Martha and the Muffins.
 Carl Finkle, who left Martha and the Muffins in 1981, would go on to manage the Spoons during their "Nova Heart" fame.